100% Irish Owned for 50 Years - Licence No. TA0054

 Couples will find Malaga is a fantastic romantic getaway, with gorgeous weather, botanical gardens to stroll through, and stunning scenery to admire.
 Meanwhile children can feel on top of the world as they look down on the city from Castillo de Gibralfaro, or visit the nearby museums, beaches, and waterparks.

-The city homes a great night scene with plenty of bars and pubs to enjoy.
-The best nightlife is at Plaza de Uncibay where you can enjoy drinks at great prices from a wide range of establishments.
+The city is home to a great night scene with plenty of bars and pubs to enjoy.
+The best nightlife is at Plaza de Uncibay where you can enjoy drinks at great prices from a wide range of establishments

 Whether you’re eating tapas, a traditional Andalusian breakfast, or fresh seafood, you’ll always be pleased with your meal!
 A Malaga holiday isn’t complete without dining in a tapas bar.
 Enjoy an evening sampling some delicious Spanish dishes.

 Aquamijas waterpark is nearby and with kamikaze slides, a wave pool, and an arcade, the children are bound to be happy!
 Also, just a 30-minute drive from the city is Castillo de Colomares – a picturesque castle which looks like it came straight from a fairy-tale!